theboi/SST-Inc-iOS-Assessment-2020/README.md

 UIImageView is used to display a UIImage while a UIImage is the image itself.
 ```

-* A1: UIImageView is a container view to hold the UIImage, whereas the UIImage is the image data.
+* A1: UIImageView is a container view/element to hold the UIImage, whereas the UIImage is the image data.
+Allow if answer makes sense.

 </details>